jmore-reachtech/meta-rtc/README.md

-# meta-spex
+# meta-rtc
-meta-layer for SPEX SamplePrep
+meta-layer for RTC patch